BettyOlivia/SECP1513-Technology-and-Information-System/README.md

 # SECP1513-Technology-and-Information-System

 ## Course Overview  <br>
-This course introduces students to the fundamentals of Information Systems and Technology, covering hardware, software, networks, and communications.
-It emphasizes practical skills through hands-on labs involving PC installation and productivity tools.
-Industry visits and talks provide real-world exposure and connect students with professionals.
-Additionally, students will explore IT career requirements and job specifications to prepare for future opportunities.
+This course introduces students to the fundamentals of Information Systems and Technology, covering hardware, software, networks, and communications.Additionally, students will explore IT career requirements and job specifications to prepare for future opportunities.

 ## Course Lecturer
 **Name:** Dr. Noor Hidayah Zakaria